topology-tool-kit/ttk/CONTRIBUTING.md

 # 3. Continuous integration
-  - TTK uses some basic continuous integration, which consists in testing for build success under Linux, Windows and MacOs upon each commit or pull request. **Your pull request will not be merged if it fails these tests**.
+  - TTK uses some basic continuous integration, which consists in testing for build and run success under Linux, Windows and MacOs upon each commit or pull request. **Your pull request will not be merged if it fails these tests**.
-  - To make your life easier, we recommend that you sign up for this (free) service and that you connect your TTK github fork to it.
-This will run the build tests upon each of your commits to your local TTK repository.

 # 4. Submitting code